-For four decades, our rich combination of experimentation, contemplative awareness, and student mentorship has generated innovation inside and outside the classroom.
+For more than four decades, our rich combination of experimentation, contemplative awareness, and student mentorship has generated innovation inside and outside the classroom.

 The Jack Kerouac School is part of a thriving and diverse Boulder-Denver literary arts community that hosts weekly readings, panels, and performances.
 This nexus of natural beauty and urbanity, located on the Front Range of the Rocky Mountains, provides creative nourishment and inspiration for the writer.